paigebailey21/assignments/Intruction_paper.md

 # How To Raise Broilers For a Fair

 ## Introduction
 A poultry chain project is designed to teach children the recommended management practices for taking care of a flock.
 This guide is written for the parents of the 4-H member.
 These instructions will help you set a child up for success, by providing information about the equipment needed and the basic knowledge needed to raise a flock.
+Chicks are very fragile for the first few weeks of life, it is imperative that you know what ideal environmental conditions are and be able to replicate them.